Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 * Update the ingress pipeline such that only packets with `meta_reduce.value==Th` are cloned.

 #### Testing the Configured Pipeline
-Follow the same steps as described for plan 1 for testing the configured match-action pipeline.
+Follow the same steps from plan 1 (replacing references to `plan1` with `plan4`) to test the configured match-action pipeline.

-Report the number of tuples (lines) in the log file.
+##### Question 6: How many tuples were reported this time?
+Why (or not) are the results different?
+If you did not run `cleanup.sh` after completing `plan3`, your log may contain too many entries.